panweihit/BSID/README.md

 # BSID
 Bayesian System IDentification Toolbox

-A. VanillaID is for demo purposes for the following paper
+1. VanillaID is the implementation for the following paper

-W.Pan, Y. Yuan, J. Goncalves, and G.-B. Stan, A Sparse Bayesian Approach to the Identification of Nonlinear State-Space Systems, IEEE Transaction on Automatic Control, 2015 (to appear). arXiv:1408.3549 http://arxiv.org/abs/1408.3549
+W.Pan, Y. Yuan, J. Goncalves, and G.-B. Stan, A Sparse Bayesian Approach to the Identification of Nonlinear State-Space Systems, IEEE Transaction on Automatic Control, 2015

-B. DistriID is a distributed implementation of the above Vanilla version.
+2. DistriID is the implementation for the following paper

-It's recommended that you use this toolbox, you can choose one or the other of 'solver = {'cvx','admm'}'
+W. Pan, A. Sootla, and G.-B. Stan.
+Distributed Reconstruction of Nonlinear Networks: An ADMM Approach.
+The International Federation of Automatic Control.
+Cape Town, South Africa, 2014.

+3. HeteroID is the implementation for the following paper

+Identifying Biochemical Reaction Networks from Heterogeneous Datasets.
+W. Pan, Y. Yuan, L. Ljung, J. Goncalves, and G.-B. Stan.
+IEEE Transactions on Control of Network Systems.
+2017.
+(Conditionally Accepted)